rwarbelow/ruby-and-apis/_posts/2015-11-21-reading-from-files.markdown

 In this section, we'll learn how to read in text files using the [File](http://ruby-doc.org/core-2.2.0/File.html) class in Ruby.
 Read more about the File class [here](https://rubymonk.com/learning/books/1-ruby-primer/chapters/42-introduction-to-i-o/lessons/90-using-the-file-class) on RubyMonk.

-`File.open(filename)` creates a Ruby handler to interact with that file.
+`File.open(filename, 'r')` creates a Ruby handler to read with that file.
 Let's try it.
 First, create a text file `example.txt` with this content:

 ```
 Here is the first line